 “What would happen if we used that same attitude of full acceptance with ourselves?
 You may think, “I can’t accept this” and “I certainly couldn’t imagine not judging that”.
 But we’re not looking to loving these things about ourselves, probably believing that if we did, we wouldn’t be motivated to change them.
 However, take another look – and see if you’re changing them by judging them.

 “Not only don’t we see the events of our lives as just perfect as is … we also don’t see ourselves as perfect just the way we are.
 We believe things like: “I’m not [something] enough”, “I should do better and more in order to be okay”, “I’m a failure”.
 The more we fall in love with ourselves just as we are, the more we will also be of benefit to our partners, our children, our parents, our siblings, our co-workers, and our friends… because we’ll feel happier and more motivated toward going for what we want in a comfortable way.
 The less we love ourselves, the less we can offer love to others.
 If we don’t nurture the attitude of The Son-Rise Program inside ourselves, we can’t expect ourselves to be consistent and effective in extending our care, our useful encouragement, or provide assistance to those most important to us.

 “So let’s all focus on creating a Son-Rise kind of love in ourselves – and in the world around us – which, we know then keeps expressing itself with more people more of the time – thus manifesting a Son-Rise World.
 Ahhh!!!”

--Samahria Lyte Kaufman Co-Founder The Son-Rise Program and The Option Institute
+-Samahria Lyte Kaufman, Co-Founder of the Autism Treatment Center of America, The Son-Rise Program, and the Option Institute